sredmond/campy/NOTES.md

 # (OR) Upload to real PyPI.
 $ twine upload dist/*
 ```

+Distribution files (`.tar.gz` or `.whl`) which have been uploaded to PyPI are stored there indefinitely.
+Distribution files uploaded to TestPyPI are periodically cleared.
+So, it's fine to clear `dist/*` whenever you like.

 If your `~/.pypirc` is out-of-date, you may get a weird message that your connection was refused.
 In this case, read the information on the [updated PyPI upload endpoint](https://packaging.python.org/guides/migrating-to-pypi-org/) and modify your config files accordingly.